hsxk/WP-Branches-For-Post/README.txt

 haokexin1214@gmail.com

 == Upgrade Notice ==
+block editor can also create branch in this upgrade

 == Changelog ==
 = 1.1.0 =
 2020.03.11
-Add create branch button for adminbar and list
+Add create branch button for adminbar and list block editor can also create branch
 Safer code
 = 1.0.1 =
 2020.03.05